-Consulting an addiction professional, such as an alcohol and drug abuse counselor, social worker, psychologist, psychiatrist, or interventionist, can help you organize an effective intervention.
-A substance use or addiction professional will take into account your loved one's particular circumstances, suggest the best approach, and help guide you in what type of treatment and follow-up plan is likely to work best.
+Consulting an addiction professional, such as a licensed alcohol and drug counselor, a social worker, a psychologist, a psychiatrist, or an interventionist, can help you organize an effective intervention.
+An addiction professional will take into account your loved one's particular circumstances, suggest the best approach, and help guide you in what type of treatment and follow-up plan is likely to work best.

 - Has a history of serious mental illness

 - Has shown suicidal behavior or recently talked about suicide